jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 * Input pin(s): *inputdata* [15]
 * Output pin(s): *correcteddata* [11]

-Implement an 11-bit variant of the error-correcting circuit that we discussed in class.
+Implement an 11-bit variant of the Hamming(7,4) error correction method that we discussed in class.
 We will have 11 data bits, and 4 check bits to cover said data bits.
 You will need to determine the position of the data and check bits, as well as which check bits cover which data bits.
 The lecture notes on error correction will be helpful in laying out the circuit.